+This week we continue the dialogue between Jesus and his disciples chronicled in the Gospel according to Matthew.
 The essence of our reading seems pretty simple: a short question and answer between Peter and Jesus, followed by a parable.
 The topic is forgiveness, in particular continuing the theme of forgiving someone who is a brother or sister in the faith.
-It would be easy to let it all slip by with a ho-hum yawn, thinking "yeah, forgiveness, yadda, yadda."
+It would be easy to let it all slip by with a ho-hum yawn, thinking "yeah, forgiveness, yadda, yadda, yadda."

 However, we should not be in any doubt as to how important the message of forgiveness is in this text!
 What we read is but one part of a long section on that very theme of forgiveness, beginning with the example of a small child being the model of who will inherit the kingdom, passing through one lost sheep being more important than the other ninety-nine, and climaxing with the parable of the unforgiving servant.
 And that concluding statement about what will happen to those who do not forgive is right frightening, isn't it?
 The threat of dire and everlasting consequences for not forgiving rings out painfully clear.
 It's a bit like the closing statement to a good, old-fashioned, pulpit-thumping fire and brimstone sermon, punctuating a teaching session with a dreadful threat.
-How did we ever get from the gentle, loving tolerance and forgiveness of a child or a lost lamb to such a harsh and blood-curdling threat?
+How did we ever move from the gentle, loving tolerance and forgiveness of a child or a lost lamb to such a harsh and blood-curdling threat?

 The answer to that question is of course the use of exaggeration for emphasis.
 Exaggeration?
 Absolutely!
 Notwithstanding that blood-curdling threat with which it ends, this parable with the servants is not to be taken literally but is intended to convey a really important point of understanding, and thus incredibly great (even unbelievable) exaggeration is used.
 For example, take the amount that the first slave owed the king, namely 10,000 talents.
-Assuming a rough estimate that one talent was the equivalent of fifteen years wages, and taking an average wage of \$30,000 per year, this works out to about five hundred billion dollars - not much money for a federal politician, but quite a loan for a slave - indeed, almost enough to rebuild Texas after Hurricane Ike - the slave, being forgiven so much, surely must have heaved a sigh of relief!!
+Assuming a rough estimate that one talent was the equivalent of fifteen years wages, and taking an average wage of \$30,000 per year, in today's terms this works out to about half a trillion dollars!
+That fortunate slave, being forgiven so much, surely must have heaved a sigh of relief!!

-By comparison, the loan owed to the first slave by the second works out to about \$10,000 in today's terms - a not insignificant amount, but one that is possible to repay, although we can sympathize with the second slave's plea for some time to cough up the money.
+By comparison, the loan owed to the first slave by the second works out to about \$10,000 in today's terms - a not insignificant amount, but one that is possible to repay, although most of us can sympathize with the second slave's plea for some time to cough up the money.
 And so too we feel the expected anger towards the first slave who, having just been let off the hook for an amount almost a million times greater (well, only half a million times greater if you've done the math, but half a million doesn't read so well, so I've rounded up!), refuses to budge and throws the other into debtor's prison.
 I think most of us utter at least a quiet 'yesss!" when the unkind and unforgiving slave is ratted on by the other slaves, and receives due justice from the king, being thrown himself into debtor's prison and even tortured until he can pay off the full half-trillion dollars.